 Since the beginning of 2020, the expansion of COVID-19 has put a lot of pressure on healthcare organizations.
 Because certain client purchasing decisions and projects are delayed to focus on treating patients, getting critical medical supplies, and managing their organizations during this crisis, the pandemic has negatively impacted the revenue of major market competitors.
 In addition, companies like Allscripts have seen delays in upfront software revenue and professional services implementations across their outpatient and inpatient bases.

 Growing initiatives to enhance foothold in digital health to drive global market growth

-The electronic health records is a efficient tool for health and data management due to which the healthcare industry is expanding its digital footprint.
-The increased demand for electronic health records during the COVID-19 period for patient data management has also expanded the demand for electronic health records.
+Electronic health records are an efficient tool for health and data management due to which the healthcare industry is expanding its digital footprint.
+The increased demand for electronic health records during the COVID-19 period of patient data management has also expanded the demand for electronic health records.
 Moreover, the increased demand for emerging economies of Asia Pacific for electronic health records systems to further expand the market growth during the forecast period.
 In addition, higher adoption and enhanced product expansion for electronic health records are other key factors to enhance the market demand in the coming years.